xansec/hackathon-resources/gh-actions.md

     git push
     ```

 4. When you push the changes in the previous step, GitHub will automatically start the first workflow run.
-Go to the actions tab our on GitHub.
+Go to the actions tab out on GitHub.

     ![actions_tab](assets/images/actions_tab.png)